ippiki-ookami/The-AI-Engineer-Challenge/frontend/README.md

 ### Common Issues

 **"API server may not be running"**
-- Make sure the backend server is started
+- Make sure the backend server is started on port 8000
-- Check that it's running on `http://localhost:8000`
+- Check that it's running with `python app.py` in the `/api` directory
-- Verify the API health endpoint responds
+- Verify the API health endpoint responds at `http://localhost:8000/api/health`

 **"Invalid API key format"**
 - Ensure your API key starts with `sk-`